Bullbotbam/Bullbotbam/README.md

 - 👋 Hi, I’m @Bullbotbam
 - 👀 I’m interested in technology on a whole but looking to make a change and wanted to see where this takes me.
-- 🌱 I’m currently learning web development by learning basic coding in C#, Python, Java.
+- 🌱 I’m currently learning web development by learning basic coding in HTML, CSS, JavaScript and Python.
 - 💞️ I’m looking to collaborate on any project I can to learn more.
 - 📫 How to reach me dbullaustintx@gmail.com